What Is a Tax Write-Off, and How Does It Work?

 For people who freelance full-time

 What if your only income is from freelancing?
 In that case, you may not be able to benefit from your loss the year you incur it.
-But if you include them on your tax return, you can carry it forward to future years.
+But if you include it on your tax return, you can carry it forward to future years.

-You can carry your loss from the previous year forward, reducing your income to $9,000 for the year.
+You can carry your loss from the previous year forward, reducing your taxable income to $9,000 for the year.

 When losses might hurt